caiofabiogomes/FastTechFoods/README.md

 # FastTech Foods Hackathon - Postgraduate in .NET Systems Architecture

+This was the final project for the [**Postgraduate course in .NET Systems Architecture**.](https://postech.fiap.com.br/curso/arquitetura-sistemas-net/) The goal was build a proprietary digital platform for the FastTech Foods, focusing on scalability, observability, security, and automation.
+The solution replaces third-party tools to modernize and scale customer service and ordering services.

 This repository centralizes the Kubernetes manifest files for deploying the infrastructure and microservices of the FastTech Foods project.

-The project was developed as part of the challenge for the [**Postgraduate course in .NET Systems Architecture**.](https://postech.fiap.com.br/curso/arquitetura-sistemas-net/) The goal is to build a proprietary digital platform for the FastTech Foods, focusing on scalability, observability, security, and automation.
-The solution replaces third-party tools to modernize and scale customer service and ordering services.

 ## Technologies Used
 - **.NET 8.0**